- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Job market in Australia

-Expats interested in working in Australia would do well to explore opportunities in mining and construction – although the mining boom has begun to decline, the country is still one of the world's top exporters of minerals such as iron, aluminium, gold and copper.
+Another industry in Australia worth considering is mining – although the mining boom has begun to decline, the country is still one of the world's top exporters of minerals such as iron, aluminium, gold and copper.
+Construction is also a strong and continually growing industry, with construction managers being particularly sought after.

 Finding a job in Australia